vinicius-grandi/Super-Chicken-Jumper-3D/README.md

 3. Click "File", then "Open" and navigate to the directory where you cloned the repository.

 ## Loading the Game
-1. Load some specific scene or build
+1. Load some specific scene or build and run the project